Summer is here, and it’s time to create a great summer schedule for your kids!

 Blackout curtains like these are a great way to help your kids fall asleep, even when it is light outside later in the day!

 Whatever you choose to do for a bedtime routine during the summer may be something you could continue during the school year too.

 Taking a shower or bath, brushing teeth, reading a story, writing down some quick gratitudes, and saying a bedtime prayer are great ideas for a bedtime routine.

 Final thoughts on how to create a summer schedule for your kids

-I hope you’re feeling motivated to create your own summer schedule – don’t forget to download your free family schedules printable pack!
+I hope you’re feeling motivated to create your own summer schedule for kids!

 Don’t forget to download your free family schedules printable pack from the Jen Bradley|MOMs Free Printable Library!